Home > American Destinations > Argentina > Getting Around Buenos Aires: Transportation Tips for Visitors

 For more information: For more information, please click HERE to visit our private policy page.
 We can be reached at buzzinaroundtheworld@gmail.com

-The Subway, or “Subte,” as it is called consists of six lines lettered A, B, C, D, E, and H. Each letter also is assigned a color.
-Stations are clearly marked by both letter and color.
+The subway, known as the Subte, consists of six lines: A, B, C, D, E, and H. Each line is assigned a letter and a color, and stations are clearly marked.

 Entrance to the Cathedral Subte Station - Buenos Aires